damianhakert/damianhakert.github.io/source/handbook/sales-faq-from-prospects/index.html.md

 - Q: Can I install and upgrade GitLab without an internet connection?

   A: Yes.
-Our Omnibus packages are self-contained and require no internet access during installation, configuration or afterwards.
+Our Omnibus packages are self-contained and require no internet access during installation, configuration, or afterwards.